vtex-apps/quantity-on-cart/README.md

 > ⚠️
 >
-> The Quantity On Cart app does not work with promotions that split products.
+> The Quantity On Cart app does not work with promotions scenarios such as [Buy Together](https://help.vtex.com/en/tutorial/buy-together--tutorials_323) and [Buy One Get One](https://help.vtex.com/en/tutorial/buy-one-get-one--tutorials_322).

 ## Configuration